kushalbhana/Chessmasters-multiplayer/README.md

 2. **Install Dependencies**:
     ```sh
-    yarn install
+    npm install
     ```

 3. **Setup Environment Variables**:
-    Create a `.env.local` file in the root directory and configure your environment variables as required (e.g., Redis connection details).
+    Fill all `.env.local` file in the root directory as well as in apps and packages and configure your environment variables as required (e.g., Redis connection details).

 4. **Start Redis Server**:
     Ensure your Redis server is running(No need for now).

+5. **Migrate your database**:
+    ```sh
+    cd packages/db
+    npx prisma migrate dev
+    ```
 5. **Run the Development Server**:
     ```sh
-    yarn dev
+    npm run dev
     ```

 ## Project Structure